rashevskyv/dbi/README_ENG.md

 To turn off the MTP server and exit to the main menu, press either the **(X)** or **(B)** button.

+### Activity Log

+Displays activity charts in games by dates for all available users for each specific game.

 ### Configuration and dbi.config parameters

 The program configuration manager allows easy configuration of the program without editing `dbi.config`.